andreysfc/generating-encrypted-network/README.md

 # generating-encrypted-network
 Script from the paper generating encrypted network.
-Dataset